grant-humphries/dev-near-light-rail/README.md

    **TriMet data**: TriMet Service District Boundary

    **RLIS data**: City Boundaries, Urban Growth Boundary
-    * Set the password for your PostGIS data base in the Cygwin terminal with the following command `set pgpassword=********`
+    * Set the password for your PostGIS data base in the cygwin terminal with the following command `set pgpassword=********`
     * Within the shell script `postgis/load_shapefiles.sh` change the subfolder in the file path for the 'project datasets' that is a dare in the format `YYYY_MM` to the name of the folder that was created for the current iteration.
-    * Run the the afore mentioned script with Cygwin.
+    * Run the the afore mentioned script with cygwin.
 The import commands within that file follow this template:

     ```bash
     shp2pgsql -I -s <SRID> <PATH/TO/SHAPEFILE> <SCHEMA>.<DBTABLE> | psql -U <USERNAME> -d <DATABASE>
     ```

-    The -I parameter creates a spatial index on the geometry column an the -s parameter reprojects the shapefile to the spatial reference projection indicated.
+    The -I parameter creates a spatial index on the geometry column an the -s parameter sets the SRID (spatial reference) using an EPSG code.

 3. Run `postgis/select_and_compare_properties.sql` in PgAdmin3 (which is a PostGreSQL interface) or via the terminal or command prompt.
 4. Execute `postgis/compile_property_stats.sql` in PgAdmin.
 5. In the command prompt (haven't got this working the teminal yet, but plan to do so) use the commands below to write the final stats tables created by the by the script above to csv's:

-    ```bash
+    ```
     psql -d transit_dev -U postgres
     \copy pres_stats_w_near_max to G:\PUBLIC\GIS_Projects\Development_Around_Lightrail\data\2014_02\csv\max_dev_stats_w_near_props.csv csv header
     \copy pres_stats_minus_near_max to G:\PUBLIC\GIS_Projects\Development_Around_Lightrail\data\2014_02\csv\max_dev_stats_minus_near_props.csv csv header